 By default, each time you open a tool, pgAdmin will open a new browser tab.
 You can control this behavior by modifying the Display node of the Preferences dialog for each tool.
 To open the Preferences dialog, select Preferences from the File menu.

 1.16 Tree Control

-The left pane of the main window displays a tree control (the pgAdmin tree control) that provides access to the objects that reside on a server.
+The left pane of the main window displays a tree control (Object explorer) that provides access to the objects that reside on a server.